goonmandu/hentai_downloader/README.md

 # TODOs
 - ~~Make progress bar instead of cascading download results.~~ Dropped progress bar in favor of constantly updating stdouts
-- Implement proper optional check instead of making the user raise a `KeyboardInterrupt`.
+- ~~Implement proper optional check instead of making the user raise a `KeyboardInterrupt`.~~ Done.
+See if there is a better way to exit the program without using `exit()`.
 - Make it run 2nd and 3rd passes to download failed images.

 # Screenshot: